rbisdorff/Digraph3/docSphinx/tutorial.rst

     *Figure* 15: Random graph of order 8 generated with edge probility 0.4

-We may check that this graph and its dual are transitively orientable by computing for both an oriented digraph with the :py:func:`graphs.Graph.computeOrientedDigraph` method.
+We may check that this graph and its dual are both *transitively orientable* by computing for both an oriented digraph with the :py:func:`graphs.Graph.computeTransitivelyOrientedDigraph` method.

->>> og = g.computeOrientedDigraph(PartiallyDetermined=True)
+>>> og = g.computeTransitivelyOrientedDigraph(PartiallyDetermined=True)
 >>> print('Transitivity degree: %.3f' % (og.transitivityDegree))
 Transitivity degree: 1.000
 >>> gdual = -g
->>> ogdual = gdual.computeOrientedDigraph(PartiallyDetermined=True)
+>>> ogdual = gdual.computeTransitivelyOrientedDigraph(PartiallyDetermined=True)
 >>> print('Transitivity degree: %.3f' % (ogd.transitivityDegree))
 Transitivity degree: 1.000

 The :code:`PartiallyDetermined=True` flag (see Line 1 and 5) is required here in order to orient *only* the actual edges of the graphs.
 Relations between vertices not linked by an edge will be put to the *indeterminate* characteristic value 0.
 This will allow us to compute later on convenient disjunctive digraph fusions.

-As both orientations are transitive indeed (see Line 3 and 7), we may conclude that the given random graph is actally a permutation graph instance.
-However, we still need to find now its corresponding permutation.
+As both orientations are transitive indeed (see Line 3 and 7), we may conclude that the given random graph is actally a *permutation graph* instance.
+However, we still need to find now its corresponding *permutation*.
 We therefore implement a recipee given by Martin Golumbic [GOL-2004]_ p.159.

 We will first **fuse** both *og* and *ogdual* orientations above with an **epistemic disjunction** (see the :py:func:`digraphsTools.omax` operator), hence, the partially determined orientations requested above.